mmteles/GTMarket/VISUAL_SHOWCASE.md

 1. **Main Page**: See the bat logo and spooky chat interface
 2. **Dashboard**: Monitor system with glowing indicators
 3. **API Logs**: View haunted request logs
-4. **Generate SOP**: Create a document and see the ancient scroll design
+4. **Generate GTM Strategy**: Create a document and see the ancient scroll design

 ### Try These Interactions:
 - 🦇 **Hover over buttons** - Watch them glow orange
 - 👁️ **Click voice input** - See the blood-red recording pulse
 - 🕷️ **Type a message** - Watch the input field glow
-- 📜 **Generate an SOP** - Experience the full workflow
+- 📜 **Generate an GTM Strategy** - Experience the full market strategy

 ---

 **🎃 Happy Halloween!
-May your documentation be terrifyingly thorough! 🦇**
+May your strategies be terrifyingly effective! 🦇**